 Not only is it OK to use a shock collar, but it can be a vital tool in any trainer’s arsenal.
 In fact, many people don’t know that you can correct your dog in such a way, and they actually make up a great deal of the dog population that exists today.

-They can work as an excellent training method for small and large dogs alike, and they have been used for as long as training methods have existed.
+These aversive tools can work as an excellent training method for small and large dogs alike, and they have been used for as long as training methods have existed.

 They are becoming increasingly popular in today’s dog training world, and many people are finding out that they can be a great help to them.